 Fall is upon us, which means the leaves are turning, the air is cooler and football season is in full force.
 And while many have anxiously awaited the arrival of football Sundays, it’s easy to overlook the role analytics and systematic rankings play in a coach’s playbook and roster.

-Football coaches have to utilize each of their players’ strengths and compensate for their weaknesses in order to draft the plays that will allow the team to collectively achieve their goals.
+For example, football coaches have to utilize each of their players’ strengths and compensate for their weaknesses in order to draft the plays that will allow the team to collectively achieve their goals.
 Every player has a critical role to play to ensure the team performs and meets expectations.

 Gain a Full Field Perspective

-A coach doesn’t miraculously know the history, performance and skill set of every player, they have to consult with scouts, trainers, assistant coaches and teammates to piece together a player’s profile.
+A coach doesn’t miraculously know the history, performance and skill set of every player; they have to consult with scouts, trainers, assistant coaches and teammates to piece together a player’s profile.
 The same can be said for affiliate program managers.

-If an affiliate manager is tasked with increasing overall profitability, one quick look at the scorecard can allow the manager to reach out to partners driving higher quality revenue.
+For example, if an affiliate manager is tasked with increasing overall profitability, one quick look at the scorecard can allow the manager to reach out to partners driving higher quality revenue.
 If profitability is the goal, it may be time to increase the publisher’s commission rate (even by 1%) to incentivize increased performance and help the program hit its profitability goals.

 The Right Metrics for the Right Moment

 Consider a team that lost a big game by three points.
 Usually, the coach can pinpoint specific plays or factors that contributed to the loss such as, “we missed a few field goals” or “Our cornerbacks missed coverage.”
 Either way, the mistakes of just a few players can influence and lead to a loss.